-• IFRS 9 Financial Instruments (effective 1 January 2018)
+- IFRS 9 Financial Instruments (IASB effective date 1 January 2018) - IFRS 14 Regulatory Deferral Accounts (effective 1 January 2016) - IFRS 15 Revenue from Contracts with Customers (effective 1 January 2018)

-- IFRS 14 Regulatory Deferral Accounts (effective 1 January 2016) - IFRS 15 Revenue from Contracts with Customers (effective 1 January 2017) - Defined Benefit Plans: Employee Contributions (Amendments to IAS 19) (effective date 1 July 2014) - Amendments to IFRS 11: Accounting for Acquisitions of Interests in Joint Operations (effective 1 January 2016) - Clarification of Acceptable Methods of Depreciation and Amortisation Amendments to IAS 16 and IAS 38 (effective 1 January 2016) - Annual Improvements to IFRSs 2010-2012 Cycle (effective generally 1 July 2014) - Annual Improvements to IFRSs 2011-2013 Cycle (effective 1 July 2014) - Annual Improvements to IFRSs 2012-2014 Cycle (effective 1 July 2016) - Amendments to IAS 16 and IAS 41: Bearer Plants (effective 1 January 2016) - Amendments to IAS 27:Equity Method in Separate Financial Statements (effective 1 January 2016) - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Amendments to IFRS 10 and IAS 28 (effective 1 January 2016)
+- IFRS 16 Leases (effective 1 January 2019) - Defined Benefit Plans: Employee Contributions (Amendments to IAS 19) (IASB effective date 1 July 2014) - Clarification of Acceptable Methods of Depreciation and Amortisation Amendments to IAS 16 and IAS 38 (IASB effective date 1 January 2016) - Annual Improvements to IFRSs 2010-2012 Cycle (IASB effective date generally 1 July 2014) - Annual Improvements to IFRSs 2012-2014 Cycle (effective 1 January 2016) - Disclosure Initiative: Amendments to IAS 1 Presentation of Financial Statements (effective 1 January 2016) - Disclosure Initiaitive: Amendments to IAS 7 Statement of Cash Flows (effective 1 January 2017) - Amendments to IAS 12: Recognition of Deferred Tax assets for Unrealised Losses (effective 1 January 2017)

-In all instances, the Board will consider the impact that these standards may have on the Group's 31 January 2016 financial statements.
+In all instances, the Board will consider the impact that these standards may have on the Group's 30 January 2017 financial statements.

 The effect of the adoption of these new standards is expected to be presentational only.
-The following principal accounting policies have been applied consistently to all periods presented in these financial statements except as noted below.
+The following principal accounting policies have been applied consistently to all periods presented in these financial statements.